jaclu/tmux-packet-loss/README.md

 ## Balancing it

 There is no point in getting updates more often than you update your status bar.
 By using a higher ping count you also get a better statistical analysis of the situation.
 If you only check 2 packets per round, the only results would be 0%, 50% or 100% The higher the ping count, the more nuanced the result will be.
-But, over a certain limit, the time for each test will delay reporting until it is not representative of the current link status, assuming you are focusing on that.
+But, over a certain limit, the time for each test will delay reporting until it's not representative of the current link status, assuming you are focusing on that.

-Since ping is normally close to instantaneous, to match reporting with status bar updates, ping count is recommended to be set to one higher.
-If they are the same, reporting will quickly drift over time, and you will generate updates that you will never see in the first place.
-Not that big of a deal, but by setting ping count to one higher, they will more or less match in update frequency, and you will get one more data point per update!
+Since ping is close to instantaneous, to match reporting with status bar updates, ping count is recommended to be set to one higher.
+If they're the same, reporting drift over time, and you generate updates that you never see in the first place.
+Not that big of a deal, but by setting ping count to one higher, they more or less match in update frequency, and you get one more data point per update.

 | status-interval | @packet-loss-ping_count |
 | --------------- | ----------------------- |